Aliases for FOXA1 Gene

 GeneCards Summary for FOXA1 Gene

 FOXA1 (Forkhead Box A1) is a Protein Coding gene.
-Diseases associated with FOXA1 include estrogen-receptor negative breast cancer and estrogen-receptor positive breast cancer.
-Among its related pathways are Prostate Cancer and FOXA1 transcription factor network.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
-An important paralog of this gene is FOXE3.
+Diseases associated with FOXA1 include Estrogen-Receptor Negative Breast Cancer and Estrogen-Receptor Positive Breast Cancer.
+Among its related pathways are FOXA1 transcription factor network and FOXA2 and FOXA3 transcription factor networks.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
+An important paralog of this gene is FOXA2.